 Process: I interviewed enterprise clients and target user personas.
 The product team discussed what technologies we could use to make their work easier.
 I drew user journeys for each app, wireframes of user flows, identified the “happy path”, created high fidelity vector mockups.
 I pushed the approved designs to Zeplin for development and QAed the front-end.

-Learnings: I learned that we were overly ambitious at Flux.
+I learned: I learned that we were overly ambitious at Flux.
 We spread ourselves too thin across too many different ideas.
 We assumed that the industry would want to change their workflow but forgot that many people resist change (especially if jobs may be eliminated by embracing new tools).
 I learned to work hard and be at peace when ideas had to be dramatically changed or even scrapped.
 In the end it made me a more well-rounded designer.